Nonlinear Invariant Risk Minimization: A Causal Approach: Looking Forward: The Agnostic Hypothesis

 \section{Looking Forward: The Agnostic Hypothesis}

 In this paper, we developed a novel framework to learn invariant predictors from a diverse set of training environments.
 As we have seen, the key to our approach is how to identify all the direct causes of the outcome, both theoretically and practically.
 Our implementation is predicated on Assumptions \ref{eq:assumption1}\&\ref{eq:assumption2}, that the data representation can be factorized when conditioning on the outcome and the environment, as shown in Fig. \ref{fig:general}.
-More importantly, when taking a closer look at Fig. \ref{fig:general}, one more fundamental underlying assumption is that there exist a set of hidden causal factors ($\boldsymbol{X}_{p_r}$) affecting both input images ($\boldsymbol{O}$) and class labels ($\boldsymbol{Y}$), that is,
+More importantly, when taking a closer look at Fig. \ref{fig:general}, one more fundamental underlying assumption is that there exist a set of hidden causal factors ($\{X_i\}_{i \in I_{p}}$) affecting both input images ($\boldsymbol{O}$) and class labels ($\boldsymbol{Y}$), that is,

-In other words, $\boldsymbol{X}_{p_r}$ is the common cause of both $\boldsymbol{O}$ and $\boldsymbol{Y}$.
+In other words, $\{X_i\}_{i \in I_{p}}$ are the common causes of both $\boldsymbol{O}$ and $\boldsymbol{Y}$.
 We call this underlying assumption \textbf{\textit{the Agnostic Hypothesis}}, which is originally presented in \citet{lu2020unifyingview,lu2020imageclassification} and inspired by the discussion on the example of \textit{optical character recognition} in \citet{peters2017elements}.
-The Agnostic Hypothesis provides a more generally reasonable way to look at image classification, in comparison to two existing popular but mutually exclusive opinions: \textbf{Causal} (i.e., labels are viewed as an effect of images) and \textbf{Anticausal} (i.e., images are viewed as an effect of labels).
-In fact, the Agnostic Hypothesis is more highly beneficial to identifying hidden causal factors $\boldsymbol{X}_{p_r}$.
-Before diving into the reason behind it, for completeness we first still use the previous digit recognition example to briefly summarise the two exiting opinions.
+As an example, the Agnostic Hypothesis provides a more generally reasonable way to look at image classification, in comparison to two existing popular but mutually exclusive opinions: \textbf{Causal} (i.e., labels are viewed as an effect of images) and \textbf{Anticausal} (i.e., images are viewed as an effect of labels).
+In fact, the Agnostic Hypothesis is more highly beneficial to identifying hidden causal factors $X_{p_r}$.
+Before diving into the reason behind it, for completeness, we first use the previous digit recognition example to briefly summarise the two possible opinions.